adam701/TipCalculator/README.md

 Completed:

-    1. User is displayed the tip of specified percentage for specified entered amount
+    * [x] Required: User is displayed the tip of specified percentage for specified entered amount

-    2. User enters the total amount of the transaction
+    * [x] Required: User enters the total amount of the transaction

+    * [x] Required: User can select between tip amounts (i.e 10%, 15%, 20%)

-    3. Upon selecting tip amount, formatted tip value is displayed
+    * [x] Required: Upon selecting tip amount, formatted tip value is displayed

-    4. (Optional) User changes the total amount and updated tip is reflected automatically
+    * [x] (Optional) User changes the total amount and updated tip is reflected automatically

-    5. (Optional) User can select custom tip percentage if desired
+    * [x] (Optional) User can select custom tip percentage if desired

-    6. (Optional) User can select how many ways to split the tip
+    * [x] (Optional) User can select how many ways to split the tip

-    7. (Optional) User can edit preset tip percentages and have them persist across launches
+    * [x] (Optional) User can edit preset tip percentages and have them persist across launches

-    8. (Optional) Experiment with trying input widgets to replace the buttons and/or textviews
+    * [x] (Optional) Experiment with trying input widgets to replace the buttons and/or textviews

-    9. Add a new option: Tip Calculation based on Subtotal or Subtotal + Tax
+    * [x] Add a new option: Tip Calculation based on Subtotal or Subtotal + Tax

 3. Walkthrough of all user stories: